Executive Summary

 One of OCII’s key tools in delivering affordable housing is the ability to secure funding through public financing and make direct loans to affordable housing developers.

-In FY 22-23, the CCII approved construction and additional predevelopment loans for a total of
+In FY 23-24, the OCII approved construction loans for a total of $134,793,023 as shown in Table 2.

 The sources of funding for OCII’s affordable housing include taxable housing bonds authorized under Redevelopment Dissolution law, and developer fees such as jobs-housing linkage fees.